pranall/SQLPortfolioProjects/Data Warehousing and Analytics in the Cloud using SQL and Azure/Folder 2: SQL Foundations/Structured Query Language, Join Operations; Beyond Simple SELECT Queries using Worker Management dataset.md

 Depatment Table

 ------------------------------------------------------------------------------------------------------------------------
-Query3:

-• Created the Employee table in the Worker database (table based on Physical Model provided in the folder).

-(a) Columns, Primary Key (PK), Data Type and length, and NULL/NOT NULL are implemented, as provided in the Physical Model.

-(b) Table definition (DDL) that was implemented (not in a graphical view).

-(c) Complete set of data provided in the Excel file was uploaded and insert statements are used.

-(d) Data is retrieved from the Employee table by using the SELECT * statement and order by PK column(s).
-Output is shown.
-Print screen of the complete set of the rows and columns is shown.
-The rows are be ordered by PK column(s).
+Query 3: Created the **Employee** table in the `Worker` database based on the provided physical data model.
+All columns, data types, lengths, primary key constraints, and NULL/NOT NULL rules were implemented exactly as specified.
+The corresponding DDL was written manually.
+The complete dataset from the Excel file was inserted using `INSERT` statements.
+Data retrieval was performed with `SELECT *` and ordered by the primary key column(s).
+The screenshot shows the full result set with all rows and columns in the correct order.

 ![image6](https://github.com/user-attachments/assets/b1a2841f-085e-487f-9923-14db026ad4e8)